By Rachel Jensen

 This article was re-posted and used with permission from Coconu.
 Check out their great products HERE

-And check out the Ultimate Intimacy App to spice things up you your relationship.
+And check out the Ultimate Intimacy App to spice up your relationship and strengthen your marriage.
 It’s free to download and so much fun!
-Click HERE